egara/buttermanager/README.md

 ### Version 1.6 ###
 - Logs generated during the upgrade process can be stored
 - Logs management implemented
+- Version checker implemented.
+When a new version of ButterManagger is released, a new info window will be display to warn the user

 ### Version 1.5 ###
 - Labels refreshing after balancing the filesystem has been fixed